 Step 3: Turn on File History after selecting a Drive.

-Step 1: Open up Minitool Partition Wizard or equivalent software.
+Step 1: Open up Minitool Partition Wizard.
 Select Copy Disk Wizard after selecting the System Disk.

 Step 2: Select the disk you want to copy and the one you wish to write over (the hard disk).
 Note that this will wipe existing files on the disk you’re writing on.
 Follow through the rest of the process and click Apply.